chuongxl/chuongxl/README.md

 My expertise lies in C#, .NET, and web development, along with a solid grasp of software architecture and design patterns.
 I also enjoy working with a variety of other technologies, including the Java Spring framework, React, Next.js, SQL Server, Kubernetes, Docker, AWS, and Azure.
 Writing clean, maintainable code is a passion of mine, and I take great pride in delivering high-quality software solutions.
 I’m always eager to learn and experiment with new technologies to find the best fit for each project.

-Outside of my professional work, I’m deeply committed to the tech community and education.
-That’s why I created itschool.dev, an inclusive platform aimed at empowering students and professionals through cutting-edge AI technology.
-Our goal is to help everyone expand their knowledge and sharpen their skills.

-If you’re interested in joining our mission or just want to chat about the project, feel free to reach out at itschoolvndev@gmail.com or alex.nguyenxl@gmail.com.
-I’d love to connect!

 <!--
 **chuongxl/chuongxl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.